Fremont Street Light Show Schedule January 2023 & Song List

-The Fremont Street Light show times are easy to remember: the show starts on the hour, every night starting at between 6 PM and 8 PM (depending on the season), and going until 2 AM.
+The Fremont Street Light show times are easy to remember: the show starts on the hour, every night starting at 6 PM and going until 2 AM.

 Officially called the Viva Vision Light Show, this elaborate light show at the Fremont Street Experience is by far the most visible part of downtown’s concentrated entertainment efforts to bring in (and keep) those visitors who may be inclined to spend all their time at the strip.

 Even better, it’s completely 100% free (you don’t even have to struggle through a 5 hour time share presentation to see it).